-“Marsha, I’m confident you meant no harm, but when you and Bob were laughing at my forgetfulness, I felt humiliated.”
+“Marsha, I’m confident you meant no harm.
+When you and Bob were laughing at my forgetfulness, I felt humiliated.”

 - Good-Will Disclaimer + Lived Experience + Emotional Reaction + Change Request:

-Finally, by closing with a change request, Doug is asking from Marsha that she be more careful in the future regarding how she treats him in public, without blaming, criticizing or judging her.
+Finally, by closing with a change request, Doug is asking Marsha that she be more careful in the future regarding how she treats him in public, without blaming, criticizing, or judging her.

 No Magic Bullet – But Close

-I-Statements are not a magic-bullet to get your way in your relationship.
+I-Statements are not a magic bullet to get your way in your relationship.
 Just because you express yourself well doesn’t mean your partner is now obligated to succumb to your every wish and desire.
-However, I-Statements are a very effective way to share your experiences and feelings so that your partner becomes aware of how their behavior affects you, without accusations, criticism or judgements.
+However, I-Statements are a very effective way to share your experiences and feelings so that your partner becomes aware of how their behavior affects you, without accusations, criticism, or judgments.
 Because of this, they open up your partner to making changes that they know are important to you, without feeling defensive about how they behaved.

 Communication is always a reflection of what’s going on inside you.
 If you own your feelings and experiences, refuse to blame and criticize, and make clear requests of your partner, you are not only communicating effectively.
 You are modeling excellent behavior and relationship standards, as well as conveying vulnerability and trust.
 All these form the foundations of an excellent, loving relationship.